Paya (NASDAQ:PAYA) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of Paya (NASDAQ:PAYA) from a hold rating to a buy rating in a research report report published on Thursday morning, Zacks.com reports.
-They currently have $11.00 price objective on the stock.
+Paya (NASDAQ:PAYA) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report issued on Thursday, Zacks.com reports.
+The firm presently has a $11.00 price target on the stock.
+Zacks Investment Research‘s price objective indicates a potential upside of 9.67% from the company’s current price.

 According to Zacks, “Paya Holdings Inc. is an integrated payments and commerce solution provider.
 It serves healthcare, education, non-profit, government, utilities and other B2B goods and services.
 The company operates principally in Reston, VA, Fort Walton Beach, FL, Dayton, OH and Mt.
 Vernon, OH.
 Paya Holdings Inc., formerly known as FinTech Acquisition Corp.
 III, is headquartered in Atlanta, GA. “

 Paya (NASDAQ:PAYA) last posted its quarterly earnings results on Friday, August 6th.
-The company reported $0.11 earnings per share for the quarter, topping analysts’ consensus estimates of $0.08 by $0.03.
-As a group, analysts predict that Paya will post 0.42 earnings per share for the current year.
+The company reported $0.11 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.08 by $0.03.
+On average, analysts predict that Paya will post 0.42 EPS for the current year.

-Several hedge funds have recently modified their holdings of the company.
-Psagot Investment House Ltd. lifted its holdings in shares of Paya by 4.3% in the 2nd quarter.
-Psagot Investment House Ltd. now owns 49,539 shares of the company’s stock worth $546,000 after acquiring an additional 2,039 shares during the last quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC lifted its holdings in shares of Paya by 6.0% in the 2nd quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 37,508 shares of the company’s stock worth $413,000 after acquiring an additional 2,122 shares during the last quarter.
-XTX Topco Ltd lifted its holdings in shares of Paya by 19.7% in the 2nd quarter.
-XTX Topco Ltd now owns 13,231 shares of the company’s stock worth $146,000 after acquiring an additional 2,179 shares during the last quarter.
-Rockefeller Capital Management L.P. lifted its holdings in shares of Paya by 23.1% in the 2nd quarter.
-Rockefeller Capital Management L.P. now owns 13,300 shares of the company’s stock worth $146,000 after acquiring an additional 2,500 shares during the last quarter.
-Finally, Bessemer Group Inc. lifted its holdings in shares of Paya by 22.7% in the 2nd quarter.
-Bessemer Group Inc. now owns 14,715 shares of the company’s stock worth $162,000 after acquiring an additional 2,725 shares during the last quarter.
-Hedge funds and other institutional investors own 99.01% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
+Wells Fargo & Company MN increased its holdings in Paya by 26.0% in the 2nd quarter.
+Wells Fargo & Company MN now owns 1,560,417 shares of the company’s stock valued at $17,196,000 after buying an additional 321,756 shares during the period.
+Zeke Capital Advisors LLC boosted its position in shares of Paya by 33.9% during the 2nd quarter.
+Zeke Capital Advisors LLC now owns 19,010 shares of the company’s stock worth $209,000 after acquiring an additional 4,810 shares in the last quarter.
+Metropolitan Life Insurance Co NY bought a new position in Paya in the second quarter valued at approximately $279,000.
+MetLife Investment Management LLC acquired a new position in Paya during the second quarter valued at approximately $364,000.
+Finally, Bank of America Corp DE raised its position in Paya by 131.2% during the second quarter.
+Bank of America Corp DE now owns 90,725 shares of the company’s stock valued at $999,000 after purchasing an additional 51,488 shares in the last quarter.
+99.01% of the stock is owned by institutional investors and hedge funds.

 Paya Holdings Inc, through its subsidiaries, provides integrated payment and commerce solutions that help customers accept and make payments, expedite receipt of money, and increase operating efficiency.
 The company through two segments, Integrated Solutions and Payment Services.
 It processes payments through credit and debit card, ACH, and check payment processing solutions.